Multi-Granularity Hand Action Detection: Appendix

 \textbf{2.
 Is there a repository that links to any or all papers or systems that use the dataset?
 If so, please provide a link or other access point.}

 \textbf{A2:} N/A.

 \textbf{3.
 What (other) tasks could the dataset be used for?}

-\textbf{A3:} FHA-Kitchens can be used for the research of fine-grained hand action recognition and hand interaction region and object detection.
+\textbf{A3:} FHA-Kitchens can be used for the research of fine-grained hand action recognition, multi-granularity hand action detection, and interaction object detection.
 Besides, it can also be used for specific machine learning topics such as domain generalization and action segmentation.
-Please see the Discussion part of the paper.
+Please see Section 3.4 of the main paper and Section ~\ref{A.1.3} of the supplementary materials.

 \textbf{4.
 Is there anything about the composition of the dataset or the way it was collected and preprocessed/cleaned/labeled that might impact future uses?
 For example, is there anything that a future user might need to know to avoid uses that could result in unfair treatment of individuals or groups (e.g., stereotyping, quality of service issues) or other undesirable harms (e.g., financial harms, legal risks) If so, please provide a description.
 Is there anything a future user could do to mitigate these undesirable harms?}